Skip to main content

 Step 6: Create the schedule

 Click the Create button to activate your schedule.
-Your flow will now run automatically according to the schedule you configured.

 Scheduling frequency options